ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 ## Overview

-The client sets up a TLS connection to a server, attaches a client certificate with a subject alt name DNSname indicating the name of the client.
-In the TLS connection a DANCE flag is used telling the server to use the certificate DNS name to find a DANE record including the public key of the certificate to be able to validate.
-If the server trusts DNSsec, the server can validate the certificate and complete the TLS connection setup.
+The client sets up a TLS connection to a server, attaches a client certificate with a subjectAltName dNSName indicating the name of the client.
+In the TLS connection the DANE-client-id extension is used to tell the server to use the certificate dNSName to find a DANE record including the public key of the certificate to be able to validate.
+If the server can validate the DNSSEC response, the server validates the certificate and completes the TLS connection setup.

 Using DNS to convey certificate information for authenticating TLS clients gives a not-yet-authenticated client the ability to trigger a DNS lookup on the server side of the TLS connection.
 An opportunity for DDOS may exist when malicious clients can trigger arbitrary DNS lookups.